 With over 30,000 species identified, wasps are a large species of insect that many are familiar with, but know little about.
 For most people, wasps are simply an insect that is similar to a bee, but with a stinger — making them much less ideal to be around.
 Otherwise, these insects are recognized by the swarms of yellow and black that buzz around you.
 Though they are known for being an insect that people are primarily afraid of, they are far less dangerous than we think.
+However, that doesn’t mean that you won’t find yourself in need of wasp removal in Sacramento or the nearby areas!
+Give us a call if you’re having a wasp problem and we’ll help you out!

 A Bit About Wasps